wanforge/quotes/README.md

 - 🌛 No one can make you feel inferior without your consent.
 - 🌱 Never idealize others.
 They will never live up to your expectations.
 - 🌸 Nothing is softer or more flexible than water, yet nothing can resist it.
+- 🏮 Never make friends with people who are above or below you in status.
+Such friendships will never give you any happiness.
 - 💡 No enterprise is more likely to succeed than one concealed from the enemy until it is ripe for execution.
 - 🖱️ Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity.
 - 🥁 Nothing in life is to be feared.
 It is only to be understood.